The van is in Market Square today Monday (13/04).

-The specialist LFR team will be in working with local officers to identify known suspects and deter crime.
+The specialist LFR team are working with local officers to identify known suspects and deter crime.

 Police say advance warning means some individuals may choose to avoid the area, but say that preventing crime is just as important as catching those who break the law.